1. Docs

 Using a Program object

-It is also possible to supply a Pulumi YAML program directly as a Kubernetes resource.
-A Program resource is a Pulumi YAML program, wrapped up as a Kubernetes object.
-The reference for the Program custom resource definition details the wrapping; the reference for Pulumi YAML gives all the fields that are part of the program itself.
+With the Program resource, you can define a Pulumi YAML program directly as a Kubernetes resource.
+The reference docs for the Program Custom Resource details the wrapping; the reference docs for Pulumi YAML gives all the fields that are part of the program code.

-Here is an example as a YAML file:
+Here is an example as a YAML manifest file:

 ---